httpie/http-prompt/CONTRIBUTING.rst

 -----------

 Once you made changes and all the tests pass, push your modified code to your GitHub account.
-Submit a pull request (PR) on GitHub for me to review.
-If the patch is good, I'll merge it to the master branch and ship the new code in the next release.
-If the patch needs improvements, I'll give you feedback so you can modify accordingly and resubmit it to the PR.
+Submit a pull request (PR) on GitHub for the maintainers to review.
+If the patch is good, The maintainers will merge it to the master branch and ship the new code in the next release.
+If the patch needs improvements, we'll give you feedback so you can modify accordingly and resubmit it to the PR.

 .. _Flake8: http://flake8.pycqa.org/en/latest/index.html